About Rasta Resource Hub

 At that time, leaders in Europe respected the new Emperor greatly.
 This was because Ethiopia in the 1930s was free of colonial oppression.

 In 1966, Haile Selassie I visited Jamaica.
-He was greated by throngs of Rasta’s, with great passion.
+He was greated by throngs of passionate Rastafari followers.
 When the Emperor died in 1975, many Rastas did not believe it and thought it was a hoax.
-But for most believers He still remains their god and king.
+But for most believers He still remains their God and King.

 So What is a Rasta?